 The following examples provide practical guidance about how we will make a decision about whether a principal organisation or contractor is providing an adventure activity.

 The application of this guidance will depend on the details of your operation.
-If you are unsure about whether you need to register, you can contact us for advice.
+If you are unsure about whether you need to register, you can email us on email@example.com for advice.

 Sam is a qualified rock climbing instructor.
 Rock Recreation is a company that offers outdoor rock climbing instruction and guided trips.
 Rock Recreation contracts Sam to assist when demand is high.
 Sam is required to follow Rock Recreation’s operational procedures and other company guidelines, including those relating to safety.
 In addition, participants book with and pay Rock Recreation, and Sam wears Rock Recreation’s clothing when instructing.